Cell Phones Use While Driving Car Accidents

 - People who text and drive spend an average of 10% of the time on the road outside of their traffic lane.

 Florida’s roads and highways accommodate tens of millions of drivers each day.
-In the United States, driving is a privilege, not a right, and drivers must be cognizant of the risks that come with operating a motor vehicle.
+Our Fort Lauderdale lawyers recognize that driving is a privilege, not a right, and drivers must be cognizant of the risks that come with operating a motor vehicle.
 Accidents and collisions happen often, and have in the past long before the advent of mobile phones.
 Driving while using a cell phone dramatically increases the risk of injury or death for everybody on the road- not just the person doing it.
-Texting-related motor vehicle crashes have occurred so frequently in Florida, that in 2015 the Florida State legislature has banned texting and driving and given power to local law enforcement to issue nonmoving traffic infraction citations to those found to have been using their mobile phones while driving if the individual in question has already been pulled over for another reason.
+Cell phone car accidents have occurred so frequently in Florida, that in 2015 the Florida State legislature has banned texting and driving and given power to local law enforcement to issue nonmoving traffic infraction citations to those found to have been using their mobile phones while driving if the individual in question has already been pulled over for another reason.

 Car accidents are increasingly common when the driver is distracted by a mobile phone.
-With car accidents come subsequent injuries.
-The most common of which include:
+With cell phone car accidents come subsequent injuries, the most common of which include:

 - Brain damage